SchoolSaint Gianna School of Health Sciences

 - Position yourself for career success.

-You’ll be prepared to enter the field: 100% of our graduates are employed as physical therapists in a variety of settings, and the overall three-year pass rate on the National Physical Therapy Examination (NPTE) was 100% from 2016-2019.
+You’ll be prepared to enter the field: 100% of our graduates (2019-2020) are employed as physical therapists in a variety of settings, and the overall two-year pass rate on the National Physical Therapy Examination (NPTE) was 99% from 2019-2020.

 - Secure your spot early.